 If you have the option of traveling outside of the school holidays, make the most of this luxury while you can because prices can increase astronomically.
 It is also worth conducting your own research on potential destinations, such as if you may be looking to visit Dubai before the summer seasons kick in as this could potentially clash with Ramadan.
 It is definitely worth educating yourself about any local festivities that may coincide with your holiday.

 Hire a Car

 A helpful piece of advice that not many travel agents tell you is that, when traveling with children, it is always worth hiring a car because little to no taxis offer child seats.
-Traveling without a child safely seated is an offence in most countries and responsible taxi drivers simply wouldn’t allow you to travel in the car.
-If you do not have a driver’s licence, research into other forms of public transport such as trains and buses.
+Traveling without a child safely seated is an offense in most countries, and responsible taxi drivers simply wouldn’t allow you to travel in the car.
+If you do not have a driver’s license, research into other forms of public transport such as trains and buses.

 Mind the Heat

-Finally, make sure that where you are traveling to is not going to be overbearingly hot – temperatures north of 73℉ are too much for young babies to handle.
-Not only will this cause discomfort for your young one, the strong rays of sunlight can present a number of health risks, even when sunscreen is applied.
+Finally, make sure that where you are traveling will not be overbearingly hot – temperatures north of 73℉ are too much for young babies to handle.
+Not only will this cause discomfort for your young one, but the strong rays of sunlight can also present some health risks, even when sunscreen is applied.